-The Group assess on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
+The Group assess on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 For trade and other receivables, the Group applied the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For debt investments at FVOCI any credit loss allowances are recognised in profit or loss and reduces the fair value loss otherwise recognised in OCI.